 Day 8- What is God's promise to us as we walk in His will for us?

 THE EVILS OF LIFE: Read Esther 3:1-15

-For saving the king's life, Mordecai should have been promoted but he was overlooked for an evil man named Haman.
-This seems an example of the way life often goes that someone deserving is overlooked and righteousness left unrewarded.( Esther 3:1)
+For saving the king's life, Mordecai should have been promoted, but he was overlooked for an evil man named Haman.
+This is an example of life when someone deserving is overlooked and righteousness left unrewarded.( Esther 3:1)